MegaBits/SIOSocket/README.md

 # SIOSocket

 SIOSocket is simple interface for communicating with [Socket.IO 1.0](http://socket.io) from iOS.

-__There is now a [first-party iOS client](http://socket.io/blog/socket-io-on-ios/) for Socket.IO!__ Congrats to the Socket.IO team for a job well done.
+__There is now a [first-party iOS client](http://socket.io/blog/socket-io-on-ios/) for Socket.IO!__ (Therefore, this library is no longer being actively developed.)
+Congrats to the Socket.IO team for a job well done.

 ## How to use